-According to Greek mythology, baby Zeus, the future to be king of all Greek gobs, was raised in the Zas Mt Cave.
-There was a sanctuary dedicated to Zeus at the start of the hiking trail and today the hikers can see 2 identical inscriptions that indicate the exact location of the sanctuary.
+According to Greek mythology, baby Zeus, the king of all Greek ancient gods, was raised in the Zas Mt Cave.
+There was a sanctuary dedicated to Zeus at the start of the hiking trail and today hikers can see 2 identical inscriptions that indicate the exact location of the sanctuary.

 What is hiking in Naxos like?

-Naxos owns Mount Zas, the highest mountain in the Cyclades, standing at 1,004 m where you can also hike to the famous Cave of Zas.
-The island is also full of springs, rivers, ancient settlements, plains, valleys, orange, lemon and olive groves.
+Naxos is one of the best top islands for Cyclades hiking!
+It has Mount Zas, the highest mountain in the Cyclades, standing at 1,004 m where you can also hike to the famous Cave of Zas.
+The island is full of springs, rivers, ancient settlements, plains, valleys, and orange, lemon, and olive groves.